mDL Server-Side Verification

 Send the request to Regula Web Service to the following endpoint:

-GET /api/v2/transaction/{transactionId}/results
+GET /api/v2/transaction/{transaction_id}/results

 Request example using cURL